matheusdutra0207/send-goal-move-base/README.md

-# Projeto
+# About

-Consumir uma requisição (pathrequest) fornecida pelo usuário e enviá-la para o move base.
+Consume a request (path request) provided by the user and send it to move base.